merefield/discourse-autobot/README.md

 Based on prior work by Vinoth Kannan (@vinothkannans), but changed enough to warrant its own repo.

+The main two changes are:
+- it introduces JIT push deprecating polling (which is very expensive on quota so not scalable)
+- migrates use of plugin store to full models

 ### Features:

 Currently it supports auto-posting of new videos from: